hubplanner/API/Sections/webhooks.md

-project.update | Triggers when project is created or updated resource.update | Triggers when resource is created or updated booking.create | Triggers when booking is created timeEntry.create | Triggers when time entry is created
+project.update | Triggers when project is created or updated resource.update | Triggers when resource is created or updated booking.create | Triggers when booking is created timeEntry.create | Triggers when time entry is created booking.update | Triggers when booking is updated booking.delete | Triggers when booking is deleted

 In a response you will receive your subscription together with a generated unique id (which you can use in other actions) and subscription creation time.